 - 1. In the Project Organizer, right-click the Targets folder.
 From the context menu select Add Target.
-The Add File dialog opens. - 2.
-In the Add File dialog, you can select the kind of target you want to create.
+The Add File dialog opens. - In the Add File dialog, you can select the kind of target you want to create.
 In the Source area, make sure that New from template is selected, then select MyTarget from the list of factory templates (this should be selected by default).
 This will create a new target with default settings selected. - 3.
 From the Output Type drop-down, select HTML5.

-File Type:

-Target ~

-Source Description

-New from template: Factory Templates Ø MyTarget New Target ^

-=

-O New from existing: 5

-Select the output type you want to create. Ŷ

-Target Enter a name for the target.
-Output Type: v
+File Type: ~ Source Description New from template: Factory Templates MyTarget ■ New Target O New from existing: Select the output type you want to create.
+Target Folder: (root folder) File Name: All-About-San-Diego-HTML5 Output Type:

-File Name: All-About-San-Diego+HTML5